vanberge/cow-says-daily-news/README.md

 The script operates in four main steps:

 1.  **Step 1: Fetch News**
-    A prompt to the Gemini API asks for the top 20 US headlines, with instructions to return a clean JSON list containing the `title`, `url`, and `source.name`.
+    Scrape NewsAPI.org for top headlines in the us (25 maximum articles) and return a clean JSON list containing the `title`, `url`, and `source.name`.

 2.  **Step 2: Classify News**
     The script iterates through each headline.
 A second Gemini API prompt classifies each one into a predefined category (e.g., `Politics`, `Technology`, `Other`).
 The classified articles are stored in a Python dictionary.